JasonPuglisi/snow-irc-bot/Readme.md

 - ```name```: The friendly name of each command.
 These values are not used anywhere in the code, and can be modified freely.
 It's recommended to leave them as default for easy reference.
 - ```function```: The function executed for each command.
 These should be left as default unless the function names are specifically changed in the code.
 - ```minArgs```: The minimum number of arguments that may be specified along with a command.
-These values should be left as default unless code is changed to require greater or fewer arguments.
+These values should be left as default unless code is changed to require more or fewer arguments.
 - ```commands```: Information for each input that executes the command.
 These entries can be added, removed, or modified freely.
     - ```command```: The text input that executes the command.
     - ```symbol```: Whether the the default command symbol must be prepended to the beginning of the command text.
 This should be ```true``` if your command text does not have a custom symbol, and ```false``` if it does.